Freedom-Windows-Team/Lindows_11.1/README.md

 winload.exe:
 Changed beginning of ImgpValidateImageHash to 33 C0 C3
-Changed beginning of OslInitiallizeCodeIntegrity to B0 01 C3
+Changed beginning of OslInitializeCodeIntegrity to B0 01 C3

 winload.efi:
 Changed beginning of ImgpValidateImageHash to 33 C0 C3
-Changed beginning of OslInitiallizeCodeIntegrity to B0 01 C3
+Changed beginning of OslInitializeCodeIntegrity to B0 01 C3

 ntoskrnl.exe:
 Change the first mov eax, 0C0000428h that appears within SeVelidateImageData to mov eax, 0